EvelynPloetz/Deep-LASI/docs/source/installation.rst

 .. note::

-   DeepLASI is tested for MATLAB version between R2019a and R2022b.
-Please make sure you install a compatible version of Python 3.7-3.10 that can be handeled by MATLAB, otherwise DeepLASI will only provide basic functionalities and will not be able call Python-based libraries for Automated data analysis.
+   DeepLASI is tested for MATLAB version between R2019a and R2023b.
+Please make sure you install a compatible version of Python that can be handeled by MATLAB (`View compatiblity https://de.mathworks.com/support/requirements/python-compatibility.html`_), otherwise DeepLASI will only provide basic functionalities and will not be able call Python-based libraries for Automated data analysis.

 If you plan to use the compiled standalone version of DeepLASI, please download and install MATLAB Runtime R2022b for your system at https://de.mathworks.com/products/compiler/matlab-runtime.html